 Food & Diet Requirements 🦴

 All dogs, purebred or not, can benefit from high-quality dog food that is high in meat-based proteins.
-Despite being large dogs, Rhodesian Ridgebacks are lean dogs who need food that is low in fat in order to keep them lean.
+Despite being large dogs, Rhodesian Ridgebacks are lean dogs that need food that is low in fat in order to keep them lean.
 It’s also important to consider that these dogs are tall enough to stand on their hind legs and get food off of a counter or high table.
 You’ll want to avoid leaving food unattended if you don’t want it to get eaten.

 A healthy adult Rhodesian Ridgeback should be given 2½–3 cups of food per day.
 This amount of food should be broken up into two feedings.
 Since they love to counter surf, it helps if you feed them at the same time that you’re eating.
 This can discourage them from stealing your food or trying to get food off of the counter.

 For younger or senior dogs, the amount and type of food that you feed them may be different.
 Younger and senior dogs have different metabolisms than adult dogs.
 It’s important that you don’t overfeed your dog which can cause obesity.
-This is especially true for older dogs who tend to put on weight as their metabolism slows down.
+This is especially true for older dogs that tend to put on weight as their metabolism slows down.

 Rhodesian Ridgebacks aren’t the most energetic dogs, but they do benefit from exercise and playtime in order to keep their mind sharp.
 Exercise can also keep your dog from getting bored and decrease his chances of becoming overweight.